anchetaWern/anchetawern.github.io/source/_posts/2014-02-21-a-whirlwind-tour-of-web-developer-tools-command-line-utilities.markdown

 ####Aliases

-Once you've gotten comfortable with the default commands you can now use shortcuts in order to make typing commands faster and easier.
+Once you've gotten comfortable with the default commands you can start using shortcuts in order to make typing commands faster and easier.
 You can add aliases by creating a `.bash_aliases` file inside your home directory then add contents similar to the following:

 ```
 alias subl='/usr/bin/subl'